shreyahhh/StratSync-UI-Project/README.md

    yarn dev
    ```
 3. **Open your browser:**
-   Visit [http://localhost:3000](http://localhost:3000) to view the landing page.
+   Visit [http://localhost:3000](http://localhost:3000) to view the landing page locally.

+   Or use the public Dev Tunnel link above to share your work with others.

 ## Folder Structure